Flights to Botswana

 Kenya Airways via Nairobi

 We use Kenya Airways a lot.
-Not just to fly from Victoria falls to Kenya for the Migration but also as a cheaper way to get our clients and staff from Cape Town up and down directly.
+Not just to fly from Victoria Falls to Kenya for the Migration but also as a cheaper way to get our clients and staff from Cape Town up and down directly with flights to Botswana.
 There is a daily flight from Nairobi to Cape Town with a quick stop at Victoria Falls and Livingstone (Zambian side of the falls) on alternating days.
 If you are flying from Nairobi all the way to Cape Town you don’t even need to get off the plane.
 You wait onboard for about an hour as people get off and new passengers get on.

 Nairobi is an excellent hub internationally speaking with connections to 115 destinations in 77 countries across 6 of the 7 continents.
 From there it is a short three hour hop to The Falls and then a transfer by road to The Chobe.
 Easy.